 Devon Energy (DVN) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the oil and gas exploration company had gained 10.28% over the past month, lagging the Oils-Energy sector's gain of 11.08% and outpacing the S&P 500's loss of 4.63% in that time.
+Coming into today, shares of the oil and gas exploration company had gained 2.79% in the past month.
+In that same time, the Oils-Energy sector gained 7.87%, while the S&P 500 lost 3.26%.

-Devon Energy will be looking to display strength as it nears its next earnings release, which is expected to be February 15, 2022.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.68 billion, up 187.29% from the year-ago period.
+Investors will be hoping for strength from Devon Energy as it approaches its next earnings release, which is expected to be February 15, 2022.
+Meanwhile, our latest consensus estimate is calling for revenue of $3.68 billion, up 187.29% from the prior-year quarter.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 3.23% higher.
-Devon Energy currently has a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 6.75% higher.
+Devon Energy is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, Devon Energy is currently trading at a Forward P/E ratio of 9.26.
-This represents a premium compared to its industry's average Forward P/E of 6.12.
+In terms of valuation, Devon Energy is currently trading at a Forward P/E ratio of 8.75.
+This valuation marks a premium compared to its industry's average Forward P/E of 5.59.

 The Oil and Gas - Exploration and Production - United States industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 71, which puts it in the top 28% of all 250+ industries.
+This group has a Zacks Industry Rank of 43, putting it in the top 17% of all 250+ industries.

 Click to get this free report